corypride/diamonddogs/README.md

 # diamonddogs
-Project Concept: Happy Roots - Online Plant Shop
+Project Concept: Happy Roots

-Purpose: To create an interactive, user-friendly online platform dedicated to selling plants, providing detailed plant care information, and fostering a community of plant enthusiasts.
+Purpose: An interactive, user-friendly platform dedicated to researching plants, providing detailed plant care information, and allowing users to save plants for gardening projects.
+We decided to build this website because the Perenual API has an extensive database of information and media that will allow us to provide a unique and informative experience for our users.
+Designing the website as a gardening tool will allow us to implement all base features as well as some unique features that will show off our technical knowledge and skills.

-Core Features:
+Core Features--

-User Account Management: Secure login and profile customization for a personalized shopping experience.
+Authentication: each user will be able to create their own profile with an email and password to use our site.
+Profile customization: users will be able to customize their profile name and upload a unique photo for their profile.
-Enhanced Product Listings: Each plant listing includes in-depth care information pulled from the Perenual API (perenual.com), alongside user-generated content.
+Enhanced Plant Listings: Each plant listing includes in-depth care information, description of each plant, photos, and a hardiness map.
+All informmation will be pulled from the Perenual API (perenual.com).
-Advanced Search and Filter: Robust search and filtering options based on plant type, care requirements, and other attributes from the Perenual API.
-E-Commerce Functionality: A seamless shopping cart and checkout process, integrating Stripe for secure transactions.
-Review and Rating System: Customers can rate and review plants, aiding others in making informed decisions.
-Plant Care Blog: Educational content, care guides, and tips powered by the Perenual API, establishing the site as an authoritative source on plant care.
-Rewards System: Points and rewards for purchases and community engagement, enhancing user loyalty.
-Online calendar of events.
-Ability to create, display, and delete events.
-Mobile Responsiveness: Ensuring the website is accessible and efficient across various devices.
-Photo Uploads: Users can upload images of their plants, fostering community sharing and interaction.
-Interactive Plant Care Tools: Tools like care reminders or plant suggestion quizzes, leveraging the Perenual API for data.
-User Dashboard: For tracking orders, favorites, and rewards.
-Admin Panel: For site management and overseeing user activity and content.
+Search: Our users will be able to search our entire database of plants by common name.
+Search results will link to a more detailed plant page.
+FAQ: Users will be able to search our database by keyword for commonly asked plant questions.
+Full CRUD Functionality: Users will be able to create gardens and add/delete favorite plants from them.
+Relational Database: Users favorite plants will be stored in MySQL database that will appear in their garden.
+Custom 404 page: if our users navigate to an area of our site that doesn't exist, we will have a custom 404 page to display.
+Google analytics: this will be built into our site to track how our users interact with our website.
+Browse page: This page will allow our users to explore our database without having to know the plant name.
+Photos and short description of each plant will appear here.

 Additional Aspects:
 Technologies: Java/JS for backend, MySQL for database, React for frontend.
-External APIs: Stripe for payments, Google Maps for location-based features, and the Perenual API for plant data.
+External APIs: Perenual API for plant data.
 Development Approach: Agile methodology, with a focus on clean code and documentation.